Liover Peguero Player Props: Pirates vs. Brewers

 Liover Peguero At The Plate

-- Peguero has a double, three home runs and a walk while batting .219.
+- Peguero is hitting .222 with a double, three home runs and a walk.

-- In four of 10 games this season (40.0%), Peguero has reached base safely via hit, and that includes multiple hits twice.
+- Peguero has gotten a hit in five of 11 games this year (45.5%), with multiple hits twice.

-- He has gone deep in three games this year (30.0%), homering in 8.8% of his chances at the plate.
+- Looking at the 11 games he has played this season, he's hit a home run in three of them (27.3%), and in 7.9% of his trips to the plate.

-- Peguero has picked up an RBI in 40.0% of his games this year, with two or more RBI in 30.0% of his games.
-He has also plated three or more runs in one contest.
+- Peguero has picked up an RBI in four games this season (36.4%), with more than one RBI in three of those contests (27.3%).

-- He has scored in four games this year (40.0%), but has had no multi-run games.
+- He has scored in five games this season (45.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.